-The vast majority of Americans will spend this Independence Day weekend taking pride in their country as they celebrate the freedoms established by the Founding Fathers.
+The vast majority of Americans are spending this Independence Day weekend taking pride in their country as they celebrate the freedoms established by the Founding Fathers.

 However, there are some journalists who are embarrassed by the USA.
 Some of them even seem to take pride in actually shaming the country.